 Hate other people seeing your home in a mess?
 When unexpected guests tell you they’re coming over, don’t panic.
 Instead follow these steps to clean your house fast.

-In an ideal world, with daily routines and tricks like a tidy home in just one minute, and 10 ways to keep your home tidy, your house would always be spotless.
-But sometimes life just gets in the way of your aspirations and goals, and your house ends up looking less than picture-perfect.
+In an ideal world, with daily routines and tricks like a tidy home in just one minute, your home would always be spotless.
+But sometimes life gets in the way of your aspirations and goals, and your house ends up looking less than picture-perfect.

 That’s okay- until the next thing you know someone’s sending you a message to say that they’re passing by and would love to pop in for a coffee- oh and they’ll be there in 30 minutes.

 So if you’re like me, rather than panic, here’s how you do a quick clean up when people are on the way.
 If you are on your own and do EVERYTHING it could take up to an hour, so go through the list in order.
-If someone else is in the house to help, this list will prove super helpful as instead of shrieking, “help me!” you can give your partner or child specific directions.
+If someone else is in the house to help, this list will prove super helpful as instead of shrieking, “Help me!” you can give your husband and / or child specific directions.